tonaljs/tonal/packages/pcset/README.md

 ## `PcSet.chroma(set)` ⇒ <code>String</code>
 Get chroma of a pitch class set.
 A chroma identifies each set uniquely.
-It's a 12-digit binary each presenting one semitone of the octave.
+It"s a 12-digit binary each presenting one semitone of the octave.

 Note that this function accepts a chroma as parameter and return it without modification.